uconv

 List available transliterators.--default-code

-Show default system encoding.-c
+Show default system encoding.--from-callback name

-Omit invalid characters from output.--callback name
+Omit invalid characters from output (shorthand for --to-callback skip).--add-signature

 Display help.-V, --version